-In June 2018, the Company entered into the Horizon Credit Agreement with Horizon Technology Finance Corporation ("Horizon") that provided \$10 million in new capital (the "Horizon Credit Agreement").
+In June 2018, the Company entered into a Credit Agreement with Horizon Technology Finance Corporation ("Horizon") that provided \$10 million in capital (the "Horizon Credit Agreement").
 The obligations under the Horizon Credit Agreement are secured by a first-priority security interest in substantially all assets of Celsion other than intellectual property assets.
 Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first twenty-four (24) months through July 2020, followed by a 24-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date.
+On August 28, 2020, in connection with an Amendment to the Horizon Credit Agreement, Celsion repaid \$5 million of the \$10 million loan and \$0.2 million in related end of term charges, and the remaining \$5 million in obligations were restructured as more fully discussed in Note 10.

-With \$25.5 million in cash, investments, interest receivable and up to \$2.0 million in potential proceeds from the sale of the 2019 State of New Jersey net operating losses, coupled with remaining availability under the Capital-on-DemandTM Sales Agreement (the "Capital on Demand Agreement") with JonesTrading Institutional Services LLC, the Company believes it has sufficient capital resources to fund its operations through the end of 2021.
+With \$18.3 million in cash and cash equivalents and up to \$2.0 million in potential proceeds from the sale of the 2019 State of New Jersey net operating losses, coupled with \$10.8 million of remaining availability under the Capital-on-DemandTM Sales Agreement with JonesTrading Institutional Services LLC, as well as up to \$24.5 million of remaining availability under the LPC Purchase Agreement with Lincoln Park Capital Fund, LLC, the Company believes it has sufficient capital resources to fund its operations through the end of 2021.